Should you worry about a mosquito that lands on you with its bum in the air?

 - The Botswana bush is lush and green.

-Our ‘cooling towels’ were invaluable on these hot nights and also during the day.
+Our ‘cooling towels’ were invaluable during these hot nights and the day.
 Particularly between two and four o’clock when the temperatures reached their peak.

 Winter in Botswana

-In winter, daytime temperatures are between 20 – 30 degrees in the daytime but expect minimum single-figure temperatures at night.
+In winter, daytime temperatures are between 20 – 30 degrees but expect minimum single-figure temperatures at night.
 In the desert areas, temperatures can drop below freezing at night.

 The peak season for overlanding in Botswana is in the winter months for several reasons: